Establishment of WSU Internal Audit

 Adoption of Kansas Board of Regents Internal Audit Function Policy

 To reflect its enhanced interest in internal auditing, the Kansas Board of Regents adopted an Internal Audit Function Policy effective October 17, 1996.
 The policy specifies that each state university shall have an internal audit function and provides a framework for implementation.
-Though each of the six state universities has considerable latitude in how it administers its internal audit function, the Board for the first time clearly expressed its expectations for the function:
+The six state universities have considerable latitude in administering their internal audit function.
+But the Board, for the first time, clearly expressed its expectations:

 - Each state university shall have an internal audit function (not all did).